Hollókő: History

 In the middle of the 13th century, in the aftermath of the Mongol invasion, construction of Hollókő castle first began as a means to protect the area against future attacks.
 At this time, the area around Hollókő was held by the Kacsics noble clan.
 The castle was first mentioned in records in 1310.
 The original village (now in ruins) was built just below the castle walls.
 The Ottomans captured the castle in 1552, and for the next 150 years, control alternated between Ottoman and Hungarian forces.
-At the end of the Ottoman era (1683), the castle and the village were finally abandoned, and the present village grew up below.
+At the end of the Ottoman era (1683), the castle and the village were finally abandoned, and the present town grew up in their place.
 Many of the existing houses were first built around this time.
-In 1782, present-day Hollókő was still a one-street village, but during the 18th and 19th centuries, the village expanded, and by 1885, there was no more available land to cultivate and into which to expand.
+In 1782, present-day Hollókő was still a one-street village, but during the 18th and 19th centuries, the town expanded, and by 1885, there was no more available land to cultivate or grow into.
 The houses, which contain wood in their structure, have had to be rebuilt many times throughout the years due to periodic fires, the last being in 1909.
 In 1987, the village, castle ruins, and surrounding area were inscribed as a UNESCO World Heritage Site.

-Layout and Architecture
+Layout and architecture

 As a protected village, Hollókő retains many of the architectural traditions of the Palóc people.
-The village blends into traditional strip farming, interspersed by orchards, vineyards, meadows, and woods.
-According to the Palóc custom, the oldest houses were built on either side of the main street, and subsequent generations built their houses behind them.
+The town blends into traditional strip farming, interspersed by orchards, vineyards, meadows, and woods.
+According to the Palóc custom, the oldest houses were built on either side of the main street, and subsequent generations built their homes behind them.
 The barns are located away from the village at the edge of the surrounding fields.
 The wooden buildings are half-timbered, with whitewashed plaster walls and porches covered by overhanging roofs on the street side.